WhistlePig: History

 In 2007, entrepreneur Raj Bhakta purchased land in Shoreham, Vermont, on which he built a new distillery and aging facility for his WhistlePig brand of rye whiskey.
 The brand was officially launched in 2010.

 It was initially launched as a non-distiller producer that bottled a stock of 10-year-old Canadian whiskey from the Alberta Premium distillery owned by Fortune Brands in Alberta, Canada.
 Starting in 2007, Bhakta purchased land in Shoreham, Vermont, on which he built a new distillery and aging facility for the brand.
 The brand was officially launched in 2010.

 WhistlePig hired master distiller Dave Pickerell to source its first whiskey.
 Bottling began in Shoreham in 2009, with production beginning in 2015.
 The company installed a second still in 2019.
 The first whiskey was released to the public in 2015, the 10-year small batch rye.

-WhistlePig board members attempted to remove Bhakta from the company in 2016, accusing him of fraud and mismanagement.
-The leadership structure then changed, with Bhakta remaining as founder and chief steward.
-Bhakta sold his shares and fully exited the company in 2019.
+Bhakta retired from the company in 2017 and, in 2019, sold his shares and fully exited the company.

 In 2021, WhistlePig began to sell a bourbon, Beyond Bonded, as well as an Irish whiskey, Limavady Irish Whiskey.
 In 2022, the company released a non-alcoholic whiskey, which uses its 6-year-aged PiggyBack Rye.

 In 2023, WhistlePig launched their oldest aged whiskey yet at the time, the 21-year Béhôlden.

 In 2024, WhistlePig introduced The Badönkådonk, a 25-year release finished in Silver Oak Cabernet barrels (SRP US$1,999.99).

 In 2025, the company announced The BigShǝBàng, a 30-year single malt finished in Vin Santo barrels (SRP US$4,999), described by the brand as its oldest, rarest, and most expensive whiskey to date.

 The company partnered with Liquid Death in 2025 to collaborate on a new wheat whiskey, Gravestock, that is proofed with Liquid Death Mountain Water and finished in casket-shaped barrels.

+The WhistlePig PiggyBack, a bar in downtown Louisville, opened in the summer of 2025.

+In 2026, WhistlePig introduced a 10-year-old bourbon finished in rye casks and bottled at 100 proof.
+The whiskey was previewed at the 2026 Kentucky Bourbon Festival and made available exclusively at The Vault in Louisville, Kentucky, with a national release planned for 2027.